 5. Give Yourself Enough Time

-Giving yourself sufficient time and margin is a critical success factor for your homeschool.
+Giving yourself sufficient margin is a critical success factor for your homeschool.

-You’ll always be rushing, behind schedule, late for another class or appointment, and this will make all of you—but especially you—frustrated and cranky.
+You’ll always be rushing, behind schedule, late for another class or appointment.
+And this will make you frustrated and cranky.
 You will snap at your kids when you don’t mean to, hurry through lessons just to check them off the list, and drink more drive-thru mochas than you would have believed possible.

 But it doesn’t have to be that way.